content-services/content-sources-frontend/README.md

 ## Testing with Playwright

+1. Ensure the correct node version is installed and in use: `nvm use`

+2. Copy the [example env file](playwright_example.env) and create a file named:`.env` For local development only the BASE_URL:`https://stage.foo.redhat.com:1337` is required, which is already set in the example config.

+3. Install Playwright browsers and dependencies
+   `yarn playwright install `

+   OR

+   If using any os other than Fedora/Rhel (IE:mac, ubuntu linux):

-1. Ensure to `yarn playwright install --with-deps` this installs the required browsers (or vnc browsers) to view/run playwright front-end tests.
+   `yarn playwright install  --with-deps`

-2. Run the backend locally, steps to do this can be found in the [backend repository](https://github.com/content-services/content-sources-backend).
+4. Run the backend locally, steps to do this can be found in the [backend repository](https://github.com/content-services/content-sources-backend).

    Ensure that the backend is running prior to the following steps.

-3. `yarn local` will start up the front-end repository.
-If you do `yarn start` and choose stage, your tests will attempt to run against the stage ENV.
+5. `yarn local` will start up the front-end repository.
+If you do `yarn start` and choose stage, your tests will attempt to run against the stage ENV, please do not test in stage.

-4. `yarn playwright test` will spin-off all of the playwright test suite. `yarn playwright test --headed` will run the suite in a vnc-like browser so you can follow what it is doing.
+6. `yarn playwright test` will run the playwright test suite. `yarn playwright test --headed` will run the suite in a vnc-like browser so you can watch it's interactions.

 It is recommended to test using vs-code and the [Playwright Test module for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
+But other editors do have similar plugins to for ease of use, if so desired

 ## PR checks and linking front-end/backend-end PRs for testing